Dane Cook

 and in 2006 was described as "alarmingly popular".

-As an actor, Cook has appeared in films since 1997, including Mystery Men, Waiting..., Employee of the Month, Good Luck Chuck, Dan in Real Life, Mr. Brooks, and My Best Friend's Girl.
-He also provided the lead voice role in the 2013 computer-animated sports film Planes, and its 2014 sequel Planes: Fire & Rescue as Dusty Crophopper.
+Cook starred in numerous films such as Employee of the Month (2006), Good Luck Chuck (2007), and My Best Friend's Girl (2008).
+He also acted in Mystery Men (1999), Waiting...
+(2005), Dan in Real Life (2007), Mr. Brooks (2007) and provided the lead voice role in the 2013 animated sports comedy film Planes, and its 2014 sequel Planes: Fire & Rescue as Dusty Crophopper.

 He was the second comedian (after Andrew Dice Clay) to sell out Madison Square Garden's large arena space.
+In 2006, Retaliation became the highest-charting comedy album in 28 years and went platinum.
+He performed an HBO special in late 2006, Vicious Circle, a straight-to-DVD special titled Rough Around The Edges (which is included in the album of the same name), and a Comedy Central special in 2009 titled Isolated Incident.

 Early life and education

 Cook was born in Cambridge, Massachusetts, the second son of Donna Jean (née Ford; died 2006) and George F. Cook (died 2007).
 He has an older half-brother, Darryl, and five sisters.
 He grew up in a Catholic family of Irish descent.

 Cook has described himself as having been "pretty quiet, pretty introverted, shy" as a child, although he was a "wild child" at home.
 He overcame his shyness in his junior year of high school, when he began acting and doing stand-up comedy.
 After graduating from high school, he studied graphic design in college as a back-up plan, in case he did not achieve success in comedy.
 He now designs all of his merchandise, including the cover of his album, Harmful If Swallowed.